grexi/documentation/Platform Documentation.md

 ### Workers

 Tasks that will take longer than 120s to execute or that are triggered by a user request and should be handled asyncronously to not keep the user waiting are best handled by the [Worker add-on].
-Workers are long running processes started in containers just like the web processes but are not listening on any port and therefore do not receive http requests.
+Workers are long running processes started in containers.
+Just like the web processes but they are not listening on any port and therefore do not receive http requests.
 You can use workers to e.g. poll a queue and execute tasks in the background or handle long running periodical calculations.
 More details on usage scenarios and available queuing add-ons are available as part of the [Worker add-on documentation].

 ## Secure Shell (SSH)

 The distributed nature of the cloudControl platform means it's not possible to SSH into the actual server.
 Instead, we offer the run command, that allows to launch a new container and connect to that via SSH.

 The container is identical to the web or worker containers but starts an SSH daemon instead of one of the Procfile commands.
-Its based on the same stack image and deployment image and does also provides the Add-on credentials.
+It's based on the same stack image and deployment image and does also provides the Add-on credentials.

 ### Examples